 that any synchronous generator relays are programmed to ride through frequency and voltage excursions in a manner consistent with requirements for DGRs in ERCOT Nodal Operating Guide sections 2.6.2.1(2) and 2.9.2(2).

 The MW capacity that is intended to be registered with ERCOT as an ADER and the amount of Non-Spin and ECRS which the QSE is intending to qualify the ADER.
-An ADER may include additional customer premises or devices as long as the capacity registered and Non-Spin and ECRS qualification amounts remain lower than these values.
+An ADER may include additional customer Premises or devices as long as the capacity registered and Non-Spin and ECRS qualification amounts remain lower than these values.

-A flag indicating whether or not the ADER is able to provide PFR.
+For ADERs participating as ALRs: A flag indicating whether or not the ADER is able to provide PFR.

+For ADERs participating as NCLRs where the individual premises associated with the participating ESI ID has electricity consumption that is greater than 100 kW, include:

+DUNS+4 of the QSE associated with LSE

+If the QSE associated with the LSE accepted or rejected the Premises

 The information in the “Details of the Aggregation” form is Protected Information.
 Upon request by a QSE that is developing ADERs, a participating DSP must provide any relevant non-confidential information to support the commencement of the enrollment process for the Pilot Project and the addition of new metered Premises on an ongoing basis for the duration of the Pilot Project.

 Upon receiving the “Details of the Aggregation,” a DSP that has elected to participate in the Pilot Project shall review the “Details of the Aggregation” for feasibility of participation of the Premises in the proposed Resource on the distribution network.
 If the DSP has concerns with all or a portion of the ESI IDs or, for NOIEs, unique meter identifiers, listed in the “Details of the Aggregation,” the DSP will notify the QSE.
 The DSP may, on a non-discriminatory basis, for reasons of safety, reliability, or regulatory impediments, reject all or a portion of the ESI IDs or unique meter identifiers listed in the “Details of the Aggregation.”
 If the DSP chooses to reject all or a portion of the ESI IDs or unique meter identifiers listed in the “Details of the Aggregation,” the DSP shall notify the QSE managing that ADER and provide the QSE the reason for the rejection.

 As part of its review of an ADER, the DSP, in conjunction with the TSP, shall map each of the Premises that make up the ADER to their respective Common Information Model (CIM) Loads and add this information to the “Details of the Aggregation” as part of the DSP’s response to the submission.

+The DSP must also check whether any of the ESI IDs are already participating in a TDSP Load Management Program.

 DSPs will respond to QSE submissions of “Details of the Aggregation” within ten Business Days.
 If additional time is needed to evaluate the ADER, then the DSP will provide notice to the QSE within ten Business Days, and will provide final review no later than 45 days from the submission.